Hélio Oiticica and Neville D'Almeida

 About the Authors

-Sabeth Buchmann is Professor of Modern and Postmodern Art at the Academy of Fine Arts Vienna (Institute for Art Theory and Cultural Studies).
+Sabeth Buchmann, an art historian and critic, is Professor of Modern and Postmodern Art and Head of the Institute for Art Theory and Cultural Studies at the Academy of Fine Arts Vienna.

 Max Jorge Hinderer Cruz is a writer, translator, and cultural critic specializing in Latin American studies and materialist aesthetics.